rei/rei-cedar-docs/docs/about/cedar-design-system/README.md

 #### Vision

-The Cedar design system will enable cost-effective and consistent experiences across multiple platforms, while providing a toolset and shared language for teams to collaborate and solve problems quickly.
+The Cedar Design System unifies design and development with a common language and toolset, enabling teams to create and iterate faster while maintaining a cohesive customer experience.

 #### Goals